 The Remarkable Power of Placebos

-And what they did was they told patients that they were going to realign their bite.
-And they would put this instrument into the patient’s mouth, and shake, rattle, and roll.
-They basically vibrated for some 40 or 45 minutes, after which they told the patient, we think we’ve done it.
-We’ve reconstituted or restructured the shape of your teeth so that you should have a better bite now, and this should resolve the difficulty.
+They told patients that they were going to realign their bite and they would put this instrument into the patient’s mouth, and shake, rattle, and roll.
+They vibrated the jaw for some 40 or 45 minutes, after which they told the patient they had reconstituted or restructured the shape of the patient’s teeth so that they should have a better bite now, and this should resolve the difficulty.
 Sixty-four percent of the patients who had sham tooth grinding had total or significant relief a year after simply one application of the procedure.

 Solving Angina Pain

-And this subject said that he was very glad to have participated because starting about a week or so after the surgery, once the incisions healed, he had felt much better, and he’d actually been free from knee pain for the last two years.
-And what he said was, “I think the surgeons were top notch because clearly they cured me.
+This subject said that he was glad to have participated because beginning a week after the surgery, once the incisions healed, he had felt much better, and he’d been free from knee pain for the last two years.
+He said, “I think the surgeons were top-notch because clearly they cured me.
 But the researchers, they were very sweet, very nice supportive people, but they weren’t as competent as the surgeons.”

 Acupuncture and Placebos

 Sham acupuncture is an interesting procedure.
-They stuck in needles, but they stuck them in superficially.
-And they stuck them between 10 and 20 millimeters away from the true acupoints, outside of the meridians.
-And, the needles weren’t simulated, as they often are in real acupuncture.
+They inserted needles, but they placed them in superficially, between 10 and 20 millimeters away from the true acupoints, outside of the meridians.
+The needles themselves weren’t simulated, as they often are in real acupuncture.
 They found significant improvement in traditional acupuncture for chronic low back pain compared to the routine care—the physical therapy—but no difference from sham acupuncture.
-Sham acupuncture also worked just as well.
+Sham acupuncture worked just as well.

 Knowing It’s a Placebo

-There’s a center for placebo studies in one of the Harvard teaching hospitals, and they took 80 patients who were randomized to either open label placebo pills—in other words, they were told this.
-They were told placebo pills are made of an inert substance, like sugar pills, and they’ve been shown in clinical studies to provide significant improvement in irritable bowel syndromes through mind-body self-healing processes.
-And the subjects had irritable bowel syndrome, and they were told the truth, which is that sugar pills do help with this disorder.
-The people with the open label placebos had significantly higher global improvement scores on their irritable bowel syndrome symptoms at both 11 day midpoint of the study, and at the 21 day end point.
+There’s a center for placebo studies in one of the Harvard teaching hospitals.
+There, they took 80 patients who were randomized to either open-label placebo pills or they were in the no-treatment control group that got the same quality and type of interaction with the providers, but no placebos.
+In other words, participants were told the placebo pills are made of an inert substance, like sugar pills; they have been shown in clinical studies to provide significant improvement in irritable bowel syndromes through mind-body self-healing processes.
+The subjects had irritable bowel syndrome, and they were told the truth, which is that sugar pills do help with this disorder.
+The people with the open-label placebos had significantly higher global improvement scores on their irritable bowel syndrome symptoms at both the 11-day midpoint of the study, and at the 21-day endpoint.